wwevo/7dtd-chrani-server/README.md

 * players can set up a home and port back there (/make this my home && /take me home)
 * players can port back to their last place of death to retrieve their backpack (/man, where's my pack?)

+##known issues
 this code only has some exception checking and also almost ZERO security / sanity checks. this is in NO WAY ready for a public server.
 I think.
 I am not good at these things :)

+the way I inject the bot's actions into the main loop is insufficient.
+I need a much more flexible/magical way. can't even module out the password function cause it takes an extra parameter...

+#will it run?
+code-base is tested on
+* a16.4 100% vanilla server
-code-base is tested on a 100% vanilla server and one with Coppi's + Botman-Bot.
-Not tested with any other mods. also tested it with three instances of this bot connected to the same server by accident. it worked :)
+* a16.4 server with Coppi's + Botman-Bot.
+* tested it with three instances of this bot connected to the same server by accident

-Coppi's will be needed though as a lot of important features won't be available without it. like pm's and colored chat and in fact hidden chat-commands. all of these are kinda required on a real world server :) My testserver doesn't have this yet, but i'm in no rush and it shouldn't be too complicated to change / add functions to accommodate Coppi's Additions.

-I've thrown the mod in there and it hides commands for now. will not hide anything on a non-coppi'd server, it won't break anything either though
+##future
+I will try to get this thing modular as much as possible, always depending on my current python knowledge. the plan is to really only have to use the functions desired and leave out all others if you wish. if you just want it to say hello to new players it should only do things required to accomplish exactly that.

+I've started to refactor the hell out of the code to make it unit-testable. not there yet, but it's getting there.
+I have also started on getting the functions out of the loop, to allow for dynamic loading of required / desired functions -> this is almost done.
+I need a more elegant way though